As an Amazon Associate, I earn from qualifying purchases.

 • Stream in the liquids slowly when making the cream sauce for this smoked salmon pasta.
 Dumping them in all at once results in a lumpy sauce.

-a grey and white bowl of creamy pasta topped with lox.
+a white and grey bowl with pasta topped with parmesan and chopped parsley.

 No ratings yet